 Your child's pediatric gastroenterology specialist may use one or more radiology tests to look inside the gastrointestinal tract.
 All of the following tests are performed in Riley Hospital's Radiology area and may be performed on an outpatient basis.

 Abdominal Ultrasound / CT Scan / MRI

 These imaging studies look for structural abnormalities of the abdominal organs.
 The tests are painless.
 Patients who get CT scans or MRI often have to take oral and/or IV contrast (dye to illuminate internal organs and vessels that is given intravenously).
-A CT Scan is usually performed quickly while an MRI requires longer duration of time and some patients may feel claustrophobic.
+A CT scan is usually performed quickly while an MRI requires a longer time and some patients may feel claustrophobic.
 Very young children may require sedation.